MicrosoftDocs/dynamics-365-unified-operations-public/articles/human-resources/ess-workspace-summary.md

 # Employee self service workspace summary

-Use the **Employee self service workspace summary** feature to get an AI-generated summary of the employee time off.
-This feature is powered by Microsoft Azure OpenAI’s large language model and is designed to reduce the time that you spend viewing the workflow history for the most important details so you can approve documents quickly and efficiently.
+Use the **Employee self service workspace summary** feature to get an AI-generated summary of employee time off.
+This feature is powered by Microsoft Azure OpenAI Service's large language model.
+It's designed to reduce the time that you must spend viewing the workflow history to find the most important details.
+Therefore, you can quickly and efficiently approve documents.

 This feature has two purposes:

-- Increase employees’ awareness of their time off situation and help make informed decisions about their time off plans.
+- Increase employees' awareness of their time-off situation, and help them make informed decisions about their time-off plans.
-- Optimize the employee's time off utilization and prevent the accumulation of unused time off that can create financial liabilities for the organization.
+- Optimize employees' time-off use, and prevent the accumulation of unused time off that can create financial liabilities for the organization.

 ## Prerequisites

 ### Version requirements

-Approval workflow summary requires the latest hotfix on Dynamics 365 Finance version 10.0.38.
+Approval workflow summary requires the latest hotfix for Dynamics 365 Finance version 10.0.38.

 ### Language requirements

-**Employee self service summary** is supported in the following user preferred languages: English, Danish, Dutch, French, German, Italian, Japanese, Portuguese (Brazil), Spanish, Chinese (Simplified), Czech, Finnish, Greek, Korean, Norwegian (Bokmal), Polish, Russian, Swedish, Thai and Turkish.
+Employee self service workspace summary is supported in the following user-preferred languages: English, Danish, Dutch, French, German, Italian, Japanese, Portuguese (Brazil), Spanish, Chinese (Simplified), Czech, Finnish, Greek, Korean, Norwegian (Bokmal), Polish, Russian, Swedish, Thai, and Turkish.

-To user this feature, update your preferred language in Dynamics 365 Finance to one of the above languages.
+To use this feature, update your preferred language in Dynamics 365 Finance to one of the preceding languages.

 ### Role requirements

-The user must be assigned as an employee role.
+The user must be assigned an employee role.

-### Enable Employee self summary workflow summary
+## Enable Employee self summary workflow summary

 1. In Dynamics 365 Finance, go to **Feature management**.
-2. On the **All** tab, search for and select **ESS workspace summary**.
+1. On the **All** tab, search for and select **ESS workspace summary**.
-3. Select **Learn more** to learn more about the AI terms.
+1. Select **Learn more** to learn more about the AI terms.
-4. Select **Enable**.
+1. Select **Enable**.

-### View summary text
+## View summary text

 The AI-generated content appears on the **Summary** FastTab.
 Azure OpenAI is used to generate the results, based on data in Dynamics 365 Finance and the provided prompts.
-The summary is based on workflow history includes:
+The summary is based on workflow history and includes the following information:

- - the submitter
+- Submitter
- - approval list
+- Approval list
- - workflow completion policy
+- Workflow completion policy
- - due dates
+- Due dates
- - comments
+- Comments